 Every wine grape variety has two parent grapes: the mother and the father.
-The parentage of Merlot was mostly unknown until very recently, within the past two decades.
+The parentage of Merlot was mostly unknown until very recently, the past two decades.

 Merlot is a relatively new variety in the world of wine.
-Merlot was first mention in the late 19th century.
+Merlot was first mentioned in the late 19th century.
 In light of viticulture’s 6,000+ year history, Merlot is a baby.
 Which begs the question: where are its parents?